Let Us Fight for You!

 Contact us today at (512) 991-0576 for an initial consultation.

-What is Considered a DWI in Texas?
+What Is Considered a DWI in Texas?

 In Texas, a DWI charge occurs when a person operates a motor vehicle in a public place while intoxicated.
 Intoxication can be defined in several ways: